100 Foot Wave

 100 Foot Wave is an American documentary television series directed by Chris Smith, revolving around big-wave surfer Garrett McNamara as he traveled to Nazaré, Portugal with the goal of conquering a 100-foot wave.
 It premiered on HBO on July 18, 2021.

-In August 2021, HBO renewed the series for a second season.
+The third season premiered on May 1, 2025.

-Synopsis
+Plot

 McNamara's career as a big-wave surfer is chronicled.
 The series focuses on his time in Nazaré, where he hopes to find and conquer a 100-foot wave.
 He works alongside Nazaré locals to transform the town into a surfing destination known for its immense waves.
 Other big-wave surfers are also profiled.